LinscStef/CKDGutMicrobiome/README.md

 Expected run time: ~1s

 4. Instructions for use
-1. Install R
+Step 1.
+Install R
-2. Downdoad source data and codes
+Step 2.
+Downdoad source data and codes
-3. Run the condes
+Step 3.
+Run the condes